Sunak to cut inheritance tax in boon for Britain’s wealthiest – report

 The state of the nation’s finances mean there is little prospect of a change in the near future.

-Rishi Sunak is reportedly considering a cut to inheritance tax as he seeks to woo voters ahead of the general election.
+Rishi Sunak is understood to be considering a cut to inheritance tax as he seeks to woo voters ahead of the general election.

 Downing Street sought to play down speculation in the Sunday Times that the prime minister was drawing up plans to slash the tax.